subspace-com/subspace_python_openapi_client/README.md

     # Create an instance of the API class
     api_instance = accelerator_service_api.AcceleratorServiceApi(api_client)
     body = Body(
-        protocol="protocol_example",
         name="name_example",
         destination_ip="destination_ip_example",
         destination_port=1,
         subspace_port=1,
-    ) # Body | Required parameters to create a new PacketAccelerator.
-NOTE- only subspace_port is optional idempotency_key = "Idempotency-Key_example" # str | Value is the returned etag of a get request.
+    ) # Body | Required parameters to create a new PacketAccelerator. idempotency_key = "Idempotency-Key_example" # str | Value is the returned etag of a get request.
 If a retry sends an Idempotency-Key that has been seen before, the existing accelerator is returned with the status code of 200 (optional)

     try: